How Quitting Smoking Lowers Lung Cancer Risk and Other Illnesses

 Source: Shutterstock

-• For individuals who have quit - the remaining healthy cells, unharmed by smoking, can replenish the smoking-damaged cells and reduce the risk of lung cancer.
+• For people who have quit smoking - the remaining healthy cells can replace the damaged ones.
+This helps lower the risk of lung cancer.

-• Quitting smoking has health benefits apart from lowered cancer risks, some of which can be felt within minutes.
+• Quitting smoking offers health benefits beyond reduced cancer risks.
+Some of these benefits can be felt within minutes.

 “Quitting smoking has health benefits at any age, no matter how long or how much you have smoked,”